kalsan/compony/README.md

 - Feasibility:
   - The feasibility framework does not yet enforce prevention, but only has effects on buttons.
 Actions should be structured more explicitly such that prevention becomes as tight as authorization.
   - Feasibility for links is not yet implemented.
+- Compony is not compatible with `tailwindcss-rails`.
+This is likely due to Tailwind automatically removing any CSS that is not used by the application and the usage detection not picking up Compony components, as their content is not provided in views.

 # Acknowledgements